 |16.||Sony A6300||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 It is notable that the 7D has a microphone port, which is missing on the G1X Mark III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Canon 7D (unlike the G1X Mark III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G1X Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the 7D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 7D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 7D better than the Canon G1 X Mark III or vice versa?
 The listing below highlights the relative strengths of the two models.